telerik/xaml-docs/controls/radgauge/styles-and-templates/backgrounds-borders.md

 #### __Figure 1: Customized RadVerticalLinearGauge control__
 ![](images/gauge-styles-and-templates-backrounds-borders-01.png)

+> The example demonstrates only the RadVerticalLinearGauge but all linear gauges can be customized using the properties above.

-## RadRadialGauge
+## Radial Gauge

-The radial gauges expose the following color properties.
+The radial gauges have the following color properties.

 * __InnerBackground__: Gets or sets a brush that describes the outer background of the control
 * __Background__: Gets or sets a brush that describes the background of the control